Optical transparency induced by a largely Purcell-enhanced quantum dot in a polarization-degenerate cavity

-Figure 2 (b) compares the spontaneous emission lifetimes of the two dots in the bullseye antenna to a similar representative measurement on a quantum dot in the bulk.
-In the presence of the antenna, the emission lifetime shortens from $\approx$ 1.2 ns [dotted green line in Fig. 2 (b)] for bulk dots down to $\approx$ 160 ps (a Purcell enhancement of $\approx$ 7.5) for the dot spectrally detuned from the antenna, and down to $\approx$ 80 ps (a Purcell enhancement of $\approx$ 15) for the dot resonant with the antenna.
-The latter lifetime is close to the state-of-the-art lifetimes measured on quantum dots embedded in micropillars \cite{Ding2016,Somaschi2016,Wang2019}, and are shorter by a factor of $\approx$ four than those previously measured on quantum dots in bullseye antennas with nearly degenerate polarization modes \cite{Davanco2011,Sapienza2015}.
-We attribute this improvement over previous work to two main factors.
-First, our fabrication of bullseye structures involves the etching of a sacrificial layer below the antenna [round cornered white rectangle in Fig. 1 (a)], whereas the rings of the bullseye structures in previous fabrications \cite{Davanco2011,Sapienza2015} were not etched all the way down to this layer.
-While such partial etching improves the collection efficiency of photons scattered from the sample, it reduces the quality factor of the bullseye antenna \cite{Davanco2011}, thereby providing a smaller Purcell enhancement compared to the ones observed by us after etching the sacrificial layer.
-The second factor that contributes to the enhanced optical emission rate is the deterministic charge capabilities provided by the p-i-n-i-n diode, which result in a reduction of the charge noise in the antenna's environment \cite{Lobl2017,Luo2019}.
-This low charge noise reduces the effects of spectral wandering of the antenna that may degrade the Purcell enhancement of the emission of the quantum dots coupled to it.
+Figure 2 (b) compares the spontaneous emission lifetimes of the two dots in the bullseye cavity with the lifetime of a quantum dot in the bulk.
+In the presence of the cavity, the emission lifetime shortens from $\approx$ 1.2 ns [e.g., the dotted green line in Fig. 2 (b)] for bulk dots down to $\approx$ 160 ps (a Purcell enhancement of $7.93\pm 0.41$ compared to the statistically calculated lifetime in the bulk) for the dot spectrally detuned from the cavity, and down to $\approx$ 80 ps (a calculated Purcell enhancement of $15.35\pm 0.85$) for the dot resonant with the cavity.
+The latter is close to the state-of-the-art lifetimes measured on InAs/GaAs quantum dots embedded in microcavities \cite{Ding2016,Somaschi2016,Wang2019,Tomm2021}, and is shorter by a factor of $\approx 2$ than those previously measured on InAs/GaAs quantum dots in bullseye cavities with nearly degenerate polarization modes \cite{Moczala2020}.
+We attribute this improvement to two main factors.
+First, our fabrication of bullseye structures involves the etching of a sacrificial layer below the cavity, whereas the rings of the bullseye structures in previous fabrications \cite{Davanco2011,Sapienza2015} either were not etched all the way down to this layer or incorporated a metallic mirror at the bottom\cite{Moczala2020}.
+While partial etching or the addition of a metallic mirror could improve the collection efficiency of photons scattered from the sample, these procedures may reduce the quality factor of the bullseye cavity, thereby providing a smaller Purcell enhancement compared to the ones we observe for suspended structures.
+The second factor that contributes to the enhanced optical emission rate is the reduced charge noise associated with the p-i-n-i-n diode \cite{Lobl2017,Luo2019}, which minimizes the effects of spectral wandering of quantum dots coupled to the cavity that may degrade the Purcell enhancement of their emission.